Hi there and welcome to the #1 fastest growing personal finance blog for retirees!

 There are many online calculators and tools you can use to calculate your Social Security.
 One of the easier to use tools is found on the Consumer Financial Protection Bureau’s website.
 This calculator pulls in data from the SSA’s website so it is always up to date.
 The limitation of this tool is the accuracy of earnings history.It estimates your entire 35-year earning history based on your DOB and highest annual salary achieved.
 While this is great for ease of use and provides you with a good high-level view the difference in benefit amounts based on the year you file, it can be overly simplistic.
 Once you input your DOB and highest annual salary achieved, go down to steps 2 and 3 for more questions to further refine your specific situation.

 - Two-time Iraq War Army Vet – 2004-2005 Camp As Sayliyah, Qatar; 2008-2009 Green Zone (IZ), Baghdad, Iraq

 Contact Me For

 - TV, radio, podcast, and website interviews.
 I’m happy to provide content that helps soon-to-be retirees make financial decisions.

 - Financial planning.
 I do not provide specific financial planning services but can help you find a rockstar personal financial planner.

 - Email: Sign up on the form below and reply to the welcome email.
 If you have specific requests, please update the subject line for a faster reply.
 Or email: matt at optimizeyourretirement dot com.

 - Guest Posting: Please don’t contact me for guest posting.
-Also, this website is not for sale.
-Not for $20,000 or $100,000.
-Helping people secure their retirement is too important to sell out.
+Also, this website is not for sale – not even for $100,000.